 Only the Spirit is guaranteed in prayer: the lucidity to understand the fruitfulness of the Cross, the gain in the loss, the life not in triumph but in death.
 And the strength to be faithful to one's own Calling, despite persecutions, even "internal" ones.

-The community and individual souls, however, ask not to be placed in the extreme conditions of trial, knowing their own limit, their personal invincible precariousness, albeit redeemed.
+The community and individual souls, however, ask not to be placed in the extreme conditions of trial, well aware of their own limitation, their personal invincible precariousness, albeit redeemed.

 This is the threshold that distinguishes religiosity and Faith: on the one hand, the 'safe' formula of the convinced and strong; on the other, a resigned and expectant prayer: of the unsteady, redeemed by love.

-"Non c'indurre" is precisely (in the Latin and Greek sense: "to introduce to the end") an ancient Symbol of the reborn in Christ, in the experience of real life.
+"Non c'indurre" is precisely [in the Latin and Greek sense: "introduce to the end"] an ancient Symbol of those reborn in Christ, in the experience of real life.

-In religions, there are clearly opposed demons and angels: disordered and dark powers, opposed to the bright and 'proper' ones.
+In religions there are clearly opposed demons and angels: disordered and dark powers, opposed to the luminous and 'proper' ones.

 But by dint of pushing the former back, the worse ones continually resurface, until they win the game and run rampant.

 In the lives of the saints, we see these great men strangely always under temptation - because they disdain evil, therefore they do not know it.
-Gradually, however, the constant nagging becomes uncontrollable droves.
+Gradually, however, the continual nagging becomes uncontainable droves.

-The woman and man of Faith do not act according to rushed and superficial predetermined models, not even religious ones; they are aware that they are not heroes or paradigm phenomena.
+The woman and man of Faith do not act according to rushed and superficial pre-established models, not even religious ones; they are aware that they are not heroes or paradigm phenomena.

 That is why they trust.
 They let their intimate problems pass them by: they have understood their power!